Ethan Lovett

 Ethan Lovett is a fictional character from General Hospital, an American soap opera on the ABC network.
 The role was originated by Nathan Parsons, who appeared from January 30, 2009, to March 7, 2012.
 Parsons returned for guest appearances in April 2013 (as part of the soaps' 50th anniversary celebration), July 2015 and September 2020, respectively.
 In April 2023, the role was portrayed by James Ryan.
+In 2026, Parsons (now Nathan Dean) reprised the role when Ethan returned to Port Charles.
+He was replaced with Christian Howard, who assumed the role that same year.